Michse017/UTB-Smart-Chatbot/README.md

 # UTB-Smart-Chatbot 🚀

-UTB-Smart-Chatbot is an interactive chatbot that provides information about undergraduate programs at Universidad Tecnológica de Bolívar (UTB).
-It leverages first-order logic with PyDatalog for knowledge representation and inference, a BFS algorithm for keyword matching, text normalization, query history tracking, and custom responses for gratitude and farewells.
+UTB-Smart-Chatbot is an interactive chatbot that provides information about the undergraduate programs offered by the Universidad Tecnológica de Bolívar (UTB).
+The chatbot leverages first-order logic using PyDatalog for knowledge representation and inference, combined with a breadth-first search (BFS) algorithm to match user queries with the corresponding program information.
+It also features text normalization (to handle accents), a query history to avoid repetition, and special responses for thanks and farewells. 😃

 ## Features & Stuff 😎

-- **First-Order Logic Knowledge Base**
+- **First-Order Logic Knowledge Base:**
-  Programs are stored as PyDatalog facts with rules to infer additional details like faculty affiliations.
+  Programs are stored as facts with PyDatalog.
+Rules help infer extra info (like which faculty a program belongs to).

-- **BFS Keyword Matching**
+- **BFS Keyword Matching:**
+  A keyword graph maps your query to the right program using a BFS algorithm.
+The process involves:
+  - **Text Normalization:** Input strings are normalized (accents removed, converted to lowercase) for better matching.
-  Uses a keyword graph and BFS algorithm to map user queries (including synonyms) to official program names.
+  - **Graph Traversal:** The BFS algorithm explores related keywords to find the official program name.

-- **Text Normalization**
-  Normalizes input text by removing accents and converting to lowercase for consistent matching.

-- **Query History Tracking**
+- **Query History:**
-  Maintains a history of user queries to avoid repetition and prompts users if they repeat a question. 🔄
+  The bot keeps track of what you've already asked and asks if you want to see the info again. 🔄

-- **Special Responses**
+- **Special Responses:**
-  Custom replies for gratitude ("gracias") and farewells ("adiós", "chao").
+  Custom replies are provided for thanks ("gracias", etc.) and farewells ("adiós", "chao", etc.).

+- **Extensibility:**
+  New programs (including those from the School of Engineering, Architecture and Design, and the School of Digital Transformation) can be added easily.

-- **Extensibility**
+- **Planned Diagrams:**
-  Easily add new programs from different schools (e.g., Engineering, Digital Transformation).

-## Diagrams 📊 (Planned)

-### Activity Diagram
-**Purpose:**
-Illustrates the workflow from user input to response, including normalization, BFS matching, and history checks.

-### Use Case Diagram
-**Purpose:**
-Shows interactions between users and the chatbot, covering use cases like "Query Program Information" and "Manage Knowledge Base".
+  Activity diagrams and use case diagrams will be added later to illustrate system processes and interactions. 📊

-## Repo Structure 😅
+## Repository Structure
 UTB-Smart-Chatbot/
+├── diagrams/
+│   ├── Diagrama_de_actividades_chatbot_UTB.png
+│   └── Diagrama_de_caso_de_uso_chatbot_UTB.png
-  ├── information_base.py # Knowledge base, facts, rules, keyword graph
+├── information_base.py
-  ├── chatbot_utb.py # Main chatbot script with interactive session
+├── chatbot_utb.py
-  └── README.md # Project documentation
+└── README.md